mwilli31/wifi-setup-edison/README.md

 Edison Wifi Setup Script
 ======================

-A minimium script to configure Wi-Fi network on Debian system for Intel Edisons.
+A minimium script to configure a Wi-Fi network on Debian systems for Intel Edisons.

 You don't need wired network connection, direct changing linux partition or even a screen.